This collection of the best places to visit on the North Island will tell you all the spots you have to visit on the island.

-This is the set of The Shire in the films and it is absolutely amazing and beautiful!
-For $80 you get a tour of the set, detailed descriptions of what happened during filming and a free cider at the end!
-What’s not to love!
+This is the set of The Shire in the films and it is amazing and beautiful!
+For $80 you get a tour of the Hobbiton movie set, detailed descriptions of what happened during the filming and a free cider at the end!
+What’s not to love?

 Here’s the thing:

-If you’re not a fan of the films, the it may be hard to justify the $80 fee, as apart from the scenery, you might not understand what’s going on and that’s a lot of money to spend to look at a Hobbit village.
+If you’re not a fan of the films, it may be hard to justify the $80 fee.
+Apart from the scenery, you might not understand what’s going on.
+That’s a lot of money to spend to look at a Hobbit village.

 Huka Falls may not be one of the most famous places to visit on New Zealand’s North Island, but it’s certainly one of the best!